60/40 can work for some investors

 “People should have a base expectation that their portfolio needs to last them generally longer than originally planned,” Clark says, “and we’re going to have to get used to a bit more volatility because they’re going to be in asset classes that are much more sensitive than traditional, safer income streams.”

-Thanks to technology, the average investor has access to far more information and a wider variety of investing options than prior generations.
+Thanks in large part to technology, the average investor has access to far more information and a wider variety of investing options than prior generations.

 “The stuff that’s shaking the ground right now are ETFs [exchange traded funds], crypto, even real estate,” says Lesley-Anne Scorgie, founder of financial education organization MeVest.
 “That’s what people are talking about.
 They’re not talking about bonds anymore.”

 Scorgie says investors should review their risk profiles every two years because of the market’s changing dynamics.

 Financial advisors often assess risk profiles based on a set of questions about investors’ incomes, retirement or withdrawal timelines and behaviours around market fluctuations.
 Based on those answers, they’ll then take a bespoke approach to a client’s needs based on whether or not they can tolerate riskier investments.